Slookeur/atomes/Contributing-tutorials/New-analysis/STEP-3.md

   // To print information in the text buffer use 'print_info'
   // print_info (text_to_display, font_style, target_text_buffer)
-  // For the list of available font style, or tag, see 'void setup_text_tags (GtkTextBuffer * buffer)' in 'gtk-misc.c'
+  // For the list of available font style, or tag, can be found, and amended if needed,
+  // in the file 'src/gui/gtk-misc.c' in the function 'void setup_text_tags (GtkTextBuffer * buffer)'

   print_info ("\n\nThis is the new IDC analysis\n\n", "heading", this_proj -> analysis[IDC] -> calc_buffer);
   print_info ("Calculation details:\n\n", NULL, this_proj -> analysis[IDC] -> calc_buffer);